Platformer Drop Shadow | Blueprint Documentation

 NameDescription

-DensityCurveDefines the density (softness) of the Blob Shadow based on distance from the ground
+DensityCurveDefines the density (softness) of the Blob Shadow based on the Actor’s distance from the ground

 Frequently Asked Questions